Wheels In Motion

 Lysippe found her daughter ordering people about, and her face glowing with exhilaration.
 She couldn't help but smile at her child, there was nothing Elissa liked better than a good campaign.
 She was able to see the weakness in plans and solve problems with ease.

 "You seem much better.
 Why didn't you wake me?
-I know that you had another dream."
+I know you had another dream."

 "I wanted to let you sleep after waking you earlier.
 I told Xena since it was her decision to make as the leader.
 We are getting along, mother."